 Maku the Great, a strong but impulsive warrior.

-Chio the Incredible, a powerful and shy magician wielding the Great Deku Tree’s own magic.
+Chio the Incredible, a powerful and shy magician channeling the Great Deku Tree’s magic.

 Zuki the Tricky, a silly and witty healer carrying a large pinwheel.

 Tasho the Brave, a musician who doesn’t always live up to his title.

 The Great Deku Tree summoned the four Koroks and told them the mission for the legendary trial.
 North of the Korok Forest is the once-sacred Forest Temple, a place of reverence for the Goddess Hylia.
 Many years ago, the temple was overtaken by evil and fell to darkness.
 A golden deku seed planted in the oratory would cleanse it.
 The Great Deku Tree gave the four Koroks the seed and his blessing.

 Before they left the forest, they spoke with some of their friends.
 The complimented Fito, a developing artist, on his drawings and he gave them a map through the Lost Woods.
 His map pointed out a secret that he found while traveling: Fito knew the location of the Great Fairy’s spring.
 Another Korok, young Weebo, had found a red potion and wanted to give it to the legendary Koroks, but only if they told him a story.
 Zuki obliged, telling him of their original trials in the woods.
 Weebo was so happy that someone finally told him a story that he happily gave the Koroks his potion.
 An older Korok named Nox loved Sheikah-made objects and gave the Koroks his Lens of Truth if they promised to be brave.

 As they left the Korok Forest, the chief Tamio warned them to avoid other people and to not tell anyone about their quest.
 Maku would have a lot of trouble with this, but they all agreed to keep the secrets of the forest safe.